Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Interface and User Experience

-Gleim’s digital platform has a fairly decent interface and user experience.
-It is not the best we have seen, but it gets the job done.
+Gleim’s digital platform has a pretty decent interface and user experience.
+It is not the best we have seen, but it definitely gets the job done.
 Everything is driven by the individual study units, and they follow a linear path.
 So you can’t just jump into a practice quiz if you want.
 You have to drill down into the study unit, then through the learning portion and into the testing segment.
 This is a little annoying.
 I know why Gleim does it this way – it is to keep students on a clear study path, but it also limits functionality.
 So the overall usability is a little constrained.

 The look and feel are otherwise just fine.
 It is clean, professional and has a pretty quick response time.
 Page loads times aren’t really an issue and things generally feel pretty snappy.
 It’s not the most modern or slick website we have seen, but it is effective to drive your studies.